hobbitsyfeet/3DMeasure/README.md

 ### Download the Wheel needed for pip
-To get the appropriate pip install, [download the wheel](https://ci.appveyor.com/project/Sirokujira/python-pcl-iju42/history) (the first green and the appropriate version)
+To get the appropriate pip install, [download the wheel](https://ci.appveyor.com/project/Sirokujira/python-pcl-iju42/history) (the first green and the appropriate version, the download exists under Artifacts)

 ### Setup Environment